New book by Matthew Fraleigh

 Read the Statement of Solidarity with the students of #FordHall2015 from members of the GRALL faculty.

 Like us on Facebook for more information about upcoming department and program events and opportunities!

-The Department of German, Russian and Asian Languages and Literature includes the German Studies Program, the Russian Studies Program, the Chinese Language Program, and the Japanese Language Program, as well as language courses in Hindi and Korean.
+The Department of German, Russian and Asian Languages and Literature (GRALL) includes the German Studies Program, the Russian Studies Program, the Chinese Language Program, and the Japanese Language Program, as well as language courses in Korean.

 CHIN 126A: Advanced Conversational Chinese [ fl hum ]

 Prerequisite: CHIN 105b or equivalent.